eleanor-rf/advent-of-code-2023/README.md

 #### Day 6
 ⭐ Phew!
 Today felt quite manageable and less brute force-y than yesterday thanks to some maths 😎\
 ⭐ It's fun to think about a more efficient way to solve a problem

+#### Day 7
+⭐ Not too proud of today's extremely messy code\
+⭐ However I used a custom sort function for the first time which was fun to figure out!